jxx/earth-yxk/tropes.md

 * Merkans, heat-adapted subspecies of *Homo Sapiens* with unknown origins.
 Runs the only communicaiton trail between north and south.
 * Elonites.
 Unknown to the rest.

+Stories / epics
+* An insular doxarchy claiming the year is not more than AD 2114.
+* Zheng He expedition from north to south - or the other way.
+Invasion force?

 Travel:
 * Sail ships with emergency steam (charcoal/wood)
 * Overland thousand year old route across the Americas, only passable by merkans.